 Dairy-free pesto is fairly easy.
 It’s basically basil blended with fat to make it rich and the garlic is added for a hint of pungent bite.
 The pine nuts are the main fatty taste with the olive oil added in to smooth it out.
 The high fat content is one reason that pesto is served as an accent to a dish.

-- 1 cup of basil
+- 1 cup basil

-- ¼ cup of olive oil
+- ¼ cup extra-virgin olive oil

-- ⅛ tsp. of salt
+- ⅛ teaspoon salt

-- 1 clove of garlic
+- 1 garlic clove

-- ¼ cup of pine nuts
+- ¼ cup pine nuts

-- Press down the basil.
+- Press down the basil before securing the lid.